garywige/axicom-scripting-training/Lesson 1/README.md

 $result = $x + $y
 ```

 We are adding $x and $y together and assigning the result to $result.
 Operators like '+' can work on variables depending on their underlying **type** .
-We are expecting our variables $x and $y to be a number type, but is that really the case?
+We are expecting our variables $x and $y to be a numeric type, but is that really the case?
 Let's output the result to find out.
 Enter the following underneath `# output result`:

 ```
 printWithPadding "Result: $x + $y = $result"